 Cwmbran digital data processing company expands with government finance package

-Digital data processing company Genfour has received a funding package that includes a £200,000 loan from Finance Wales and business finance from the Welsh Government to fund expansion plans.
+Digital data processing company Genfour has received a funding package that includes a £200,000 loan from Finance Wales to fund expansion plans.

 The company, which moved to Cymbran earlier this year, is to recruit 36 programmers and developers to work in its service centre at the Springboard Business Innovation Centre over the next three years.